gajajarosz/hidden-structure/README.txt

 \\TODO: Add a parameter controlling how accurately you want to measure if you can quit early
 \\TODO: Add a paramter controlling how often you check if you can quit early
 \\TODO: Move the print options to end of arglist and make optional; move description to bottom of file; have default kick in if nothing specified
- VERBOSE?\\TODO: make an int that controls how X many iterations something prints; also it's totally crazy in POEM, fix that
+ VERBOSE?\\TODO: make an int that controls how X many iterations something prints; also it's totally crazy in EDL, fix that
  - 0 will suppress most of the output, which will make the program faster. \\TODO: something is wrong in the output of GLA; eval isn't printing anything
  - 1 will print progress as the program runs.

-If running POEM, the rest of the arguments are as follows:
+If running EDL, the rest of the arguments are as follows:

 GRAMMAR SAMPLE SIZE
 -this is the number of times that a grammar is sampled during each round of learning